Kwami Sefa Kayi

 Kwami Sefa Kayi (born 20 June 1970) also known as Chairman General is a Ghanaian media personality, broadcast journalist and public speaker.
 He is currently the host of Peace FM's morning show popularly known as “Kokrokoo”.

 Personal life and education

-He completed his secondary school education at the Okuapeman Secondary School in Akropong Akuapem.
+Kayi completed his secondary school education at the Okuapeman Secondary School in Akropong Akuapem.
 Sefa Kayi gained an Executive Master of Arts in Conflict, Peace and Security (EMCPS) programme from the Kofi Annan International Peacekeeping Training Centre (KAIPTC) in 2018.

 Career

-He is a broadcast journalist, public speaker and a Master of Ceremony.
+Kayi is a broadcast journalist, public speaker and a Master of Ceremony.
 He is currently the host of Peace FM's morning show popularly known as “Kokrokoo.
 Kwami Sefa Kayi on August 6, 2021, was sworn in as a board member of the National Petroleum Authority.

 Entertainment

 He hosted the maiden edition of Ghana Music Awards until 2007.
 In 2019 he co-hosted the 20th VGMA with Berla Mundi.

 Here are some awards his show has won: